asift91/Manual_Migration/option1.md

 	            ![connectionSecurity SS](images-1/databaseconnectionsecurity.png)

-            - You can Add My IP, or configure firewall rules here.
+            - You can Add My IP or configure firewall rules here.
 Click on save after you have created the rules.
             - You can now connect to the server using mysql command-line tool or MySQL Workbench GUI tool.